sc-clmn-io/ThreatResearchHub/README.md

 ## Overview

 ThreatResearchHub enables security professionals to build comprehensive threat detection capabilities using a vendor-agnostic "Lego Block" architecture.

-The platform supports 20+ security vendors across 6 categories, allowing you to work with your existing security investments while maintaining complete flexibility for future technology decisions.
+Note: Currently ThreatResearchHub is focused on support for the Palo Alto Networks Cortex platform, but additional platforms will be added in the future, and are being reviewed by project contributors that are SMEs with other security tools.

 ### Key Capabilities